NOTICE OF PRIVACY PRACTICES

 Access: You have the right to examine and receive a copy of your protected health information on enrollment and claims within the limits and exceptions provided by law.
 You must make a written request.
 Upon receipt of your request, we will have five (5) business days to do any of the following activities:

-• inform you that we do not have the requested information, in which case, we will orient you where to find it if we know the source
+• Inform you that we do not have the requested information, in which case, we will guide you where to find it if we know the source

-• deny the request, partially or in its entirety, because the information originates from a confidential source or was compiled in anticipation of a legal proceeding, investigations by law enforcement agencies or the anti-fraud unit or quality assurance programs which disclosures are prohibited by law.
-We will notify you in writing the reasons for the denial, except in the event there’s an ongoing investigation or in anticipation of a legal proceeding.
+• Deny the request, partially or in its entirety, because the information originates from a confidential source or was compiled in anticipation of a legal proceeding, investigations by law enforcement agencies, the anti-fraud unit, or quality assurance programs for which disclosures are prohibited by law.
+We will notify you in writing of the reasons for the denial, except in the event there’s an ongoing investigation or in anticipation of a legal proceeding.

 The first report will be free of charge, but we may charge you reasonable, cost-based fees for subsequent reports.
 If you request the report in a special format, you may have to pay an additional charge.